 Leaders from each Intel business segment shared their thoughts on perseverance, growth, 5G network transformation, AI, cloudification, the edge, and emerging use cases of technology and innovation.
 They spoke of a broad portfolio of products enabling us to work from home, play from home, and learn from home.
 There was a renewed commitment to an annual cadence of products that customers can count on with mentions of newly released technology like Tiger Lake, Optane, and 10nm SuperFin transistor technology, as well as the upcoming Ice Lake 3rd Generation Intel Xeon Scalable.
 The team detailed how compute is being deployed ubiquitously across the spectrum with the distributed connected compute network.
 This also included the Six Pillars of Intel Innovation detailing process and packaging, XPU architecture, memory, interconnect, security, and software, all of which solidifies Intel’s leadership and dominance in the market.

-Dell Technologies World 2020
+Perseverance & Innovation at Dell Technologies World 2020

 Michael Dell introduced the virtual version of their annual Dell Technologies World event, including two days of keynotes, breakout sessions, an opportunity to connect with partners, and even entertainment.
 Michael Dell spoke candidly and passionately about what we all have achieved amidst this pandemic and how Dell Technologies will continue to approach the future with resiliency, courage, and kindness.
 As Michael so eloquently framed it, “It is not how the world changed but how we worked together to change the world.
 Together we are unstoppable.”
-That sums up the perseverance and innovation shown by Dell Technologies, their customers, and partners.
+That sums up the perseverance and innovation shown by Dell Technologies, its customers, and partners.
 There was a very human element to this event as they wove a message of technology driving social progress, solving age-old problems, addressing disparities, and broadening access.

 This year, change was thrust upon our industry with force.
 At the center of this change is technology.
 It accelerates transformation that enables great change.
 It keeps us connected, educated, entertained, and safe.
 Often, addressing change is best done by leveraging partners to build solutions powered by Dell Technologies for agility and faster time to market.
 Together we are better than the sum of our parts, and that is the power of possibility.
 Think of the things we never thought we could do, but yet here we are doing the unthinkable.
 Possibility and potential are all around us, it is pervasive, and even small innovations can make a huge impact.